Hoffman & Associates: Additional D.C. Development

 In 2014, the company was chosen to build a residential building at The Yards, the 42-acre development on D.C.'s Anacostia River waterfront.
 The Bower was the first for-sale condominium in The Yards.

 In May 2019, the company entered into a partnership with EYA, and Regency Centers to develop a 9.4-acre section of Falls Church, Virginia into mixed-use development.
 Initially dubbed Little City Commons, the project was later designated as West Falls to better integrate with surrounding developments.
-The project experienced a slowdown during the 2020 Covid-19 pandemic and ground breaking was planned for sometime in 2021.
+The project experienced a slowdown during the 2020 COVID-19 pandemic and ground breaking was planned for sometime in 2021.
 The site is expected to include 1.4 million square feet of mixed use space and a 99-year lease on the property is expected to bring the city of Falls Church as much as $44.5 million.

 Expansion

-In Dec. of 2018, the company acquired Seaboard Station in downtown Raleigh, North Carolina and is planning a redevelopment of the space valued at $300 million. and will open in 2022.
+In December 2018, the company acquired Seaboard Station in downtown Raleigh, North Carolina and is planning a redevelopment of the space valued at $300 million and will open in 2022.
 In 2019, Hoffman & Associates was selected as the development partner for GoTriangle's Raleigh Union Station Bus Facility project.